-Today, the limited liability company (or LLC) is very popular.
-This structure is designed to provide liability protection and tax benefits.
+Today, the LLC is the dominant legal form for businesses in the U.S. This structure is designed to provide both liability protection and tax benefits.
 The goal is to "ring-fence" or isolate the LLC's potential liabilities to the assets of the LLC and separate the LLC's assets from the owners' assets.